You might have been in the hospitality industry for a decade, but leave management is stressful for even the experienced manager.

-Currently, holiday pay is based on a reference period of 12 weeks for staff with irregular hours.
-But, this will change to a 52-week reference period to eliminate seasonal variations and increase the worker’s flexibility when choosing when to take their holiday.
+As a result of this, holiday pay has now changed to a 52-week reference period to eliminate seasonal variations and increase the worker’s flexibility when choosing when to take their holiday.
 It complicates matters for the manager, but dynamic and easy-to-find timesheets and payslips will simplify the scenario.

 What to simplify your compliance?

 Choose a tool that has compliance safeguards built-in.
-Make sure all scheduling and timesheet details are captured and stored automatically, providing you with an ongoing record to address inquiries from regulators and employees.
+Ensure all scheduling and timesheet details are captured and stored automatically, providing an ongoing record to address inquiries from regulators and employees.